SUMMER WORKSHOPS ARE HERE

 – Don-Scott Cooper, Producing Executive Director

-Registration is now open for these upcoming spring and summer workshops:
+Registration is now open for these upcoming summer workshops:

 Le Petit Theatre’s SUMMER STUDENT THEATRE